 In 1506 the city fell to the Turkic Uzbeks from central Asia, but after four years those were defeated by the Persian forces of Shah Ismail Safavi, the founder of the Safavid Empire to the west.
 The western region of present-day Afghanistan, together with the Iranian cities of Mashhad (Meshed) and Merv became part of the Safavid Empire.
 Safavid Persia prospered under Shah Abbas, who ruled from 1586-1628, but then decline set in.
-The eighteenth century saw revolts, anarchy and war and as a result the region had deteriorated into a very unstable group of tribal states; Herat's prosperity had gone, parts of the city was ruined and the once very efficient irrigation works had fallen into neglect.
+The eighteenth century saw revolts, anarchy and war and as a result the region had deteriorated into a very unstable group of tribal states; Herat's prosperity had gone, parts of the city were ruined and the once very efficient irrigation works had fallen into neglect.

 In 1747, Ahmad Shah Durrani took possession of the city and it became part of the Durrani Empire until 1823, when its last ruler was killed.
 In 1824 the Emirate of Herat was independent, ruled over by Emir Mahmud (until his death in 1829) and his son Kamran until 1842 when he was assassinated.
 The Persians then besieged Herat and the British, who suspected the Russians behind it, sent in their first expedition in 1839 (the First Afghan War).
 The city was taken by the Persians in 1842 but with British help they were repelled and Herat fell to Dost Mohammad Khan of the Barakzai dynasty in 1863, making the city permanently part of Afghanistan.